audiotheme/audiotheme/README.md

 # Getting Started

-Add the '/audiotheme/' directory inside your theme and then place the following code in your functions.php
+Place the framework folder in your theme folder:

+`git clone git@github.com:thelukemcdonald/audiotheme-framework.git --recursive`

+You can rename the framework folder to something simpler like "audiotheme"

+In your functions.php

 ```php
 <?php